Food & Diet In Diabetes

 1 t. chopped jalapeno pepper

-1. Have all ingredients ready.
-Peel, cut, and mash avocado.
+salt, pepper and hot sauce to taste1.
+Have all the ingredients ready.
+Peel, cut, and mash the avocado.

-2. Stir in remaining ingredients immediately so avocado does not turn brown.
+2. Stir in remaining ingredients immediately so the avocado does not turn brown.
 The citrus juice helps with keeping color refreshed.
 Use lemon instead of lime if you prefer.

 Note: The Florida avocados contain double the amount of fat than California (Fuerte) type avocados.
 The fat, however, is mostly monounsaturated fat, which the body likes.
-Avocados are a rich protein source also. |
+Avocados are a rich protein source also.

 1 T. olive oil